will-io/form-servlet/README.md

 Check the currently deployed version: https://swe432tomcat.herokuapp.com

+## Prelude
+We are working with two different phases of the software lifecycle: **development**(programming, debugging, testing) and **deployment**(publishing your app in your servers so clients can use it).
+Heroku offers a hosting service for your web app and can be linked with GitHub to auto-deploy it, and also offers development tools so you can run your app locally.

 ## Quick Reference
 Use these commnads only if you already followed this tutorial and want a quick reminder of common tasks: